sh2o/noaa-educators-network/book-club-roadmap.md

 ## Volunteer Instructions
 - Read your assigned chapters
-- Create powerpoint presentation that:
+- Create powerpoint presentation that: 1) Summarizes the chapters, 2) Integrates examples from your work
---* Summarizes the chapters
-..- Integrates examples from your program
-- Feedback from John
+- Share presentation and get feedback from John
-- Schedule time for recording presentation with John
+- Schedule time for recording presentation
-- Record presentation as conversation with John
+- Record presentation as conversation with John or someone else
 - Participate in discussions

 ## Project Description